Tool: get_acl

 Input Schema

-Request for GetAcl.
+Request message for GetAcl.

 GetAclRequest